A Company’s Questions:

 Bottom Line: OEM gives margin to the Federal reseller only to use their procurement strategy to close business with the Federal customer.
 This margin is generally between 2% – 5%.

-While this model is not the most valued relationship for the OEM, at times it is the only way to close a deal.
-In many of these instances, the OEM does not have a formal relationship through their channel program and can decide the percentage off list to give to the Federal reseller.
-My experience has shown that this is generally valued at between 2% – 5% additional discount.
-I have seen it as low as 0% and as high as 12% based on various factors though.
+While this model is not the most valued relationship for the OEM, it is sometimes the only way to close a deal.
+In many instances, the OEM does not have a formal relationship through their channel program and can decide the percentage off the list to give to the Federal reseller.
+My experience has shown that this is generally valued at a 2% – 5% additional discount.
+However, I have seen it as low as 0% and as high as 12% based on various factors.

 2. OEM Primes the Pump